Piyush-sahoo/dsa-proj/README.md

 ## Contributions

--Contributions are welcome!
+- Contributions are welcome!
 If you'd like to contribute to this project, please follow the standard GitHub workflow:

-  -Fork the repository.
+  - Fork the repository.
-  -Create a new branch for your feature or bug fix.
+  - Create a new branch for your feature or bug fix.
-  -Make changes and commit them.
+  - Make changes and commit them.
-  -Push your changes to your fork.
+  - Push your changes to your fork.
-  -Submit a pull request.
+  - Submit a pull request.
+  - ...